 As a child I loved summer camp.
 The great outdoors, new friends, activities unavailable to me in my suburban surroundings… each summer I longed for that disconnect with reality and the special opportunity to explore nature.
 Sadly, my days at camp ended at age 16, and I thought it was one of those wonderful childhood experiences I’d never get to repeat.
 I was wrong!

 *A note for those who know me well… things I disliked at camp were the food and communal cleanup time.
-These dislikes were absent at adult summer camp, and also alcohol was on offer ;).
+These were absent at adult summer camp.

 The only place I booked for our trip prior to our departure was Secret Garden Cotopaxi.
 According to their website, not only did they have views of eight volcanoes from their front porch (which also housed a ten person hammock), their four day three night package included two guided hikes and the opportunity to mountain bike down the slopes of Cotopaxi.
 All that, and we would be able to stay in a private hobbit hole which had a picture window staring out at the famous volcano itself